 Does it make sense to measure your self worth based on (possibly your perception) of what others think?
 No one deserves that kind of authority over your emotional well-being – no one, not your partner, boss, neighbor, social media followers etc.

-So no matter what, it’s crucial to find the courage to accept yourself with the unconditional love you deserve.
+So no matter what, it’s crucial to find the courage to accept yourself with the unconditional love and self-respect you deserve.

 It takes time and mental exercise to develop your empowered, confident belief system.
 If you want to lose weight you cannot lose 15 pounds in one day.
 Similarly, you may need to reverse a pattern of negative inner dialogue and assumptions that you’ve been listening to for likely most of your life.